DamilolaAjayi/Blog/README.md

 # Blog
-A blog built with React
+A blog built with React.
+Mongo, and NodeJs